Pylons/pyramid/docs/api/request.rst

         :meth:`~pyramid.config.Configurator.set_request_property`) on the
         request it's passed.

-      - causes a :class:`~pyramid.event.NewRequest` event to be sent at the beginning of request processing.
+      - causes a :class:`~pyramid.events.NewRequest` event to be sent at the beginning of request processing.

-      - causes a :class:`~pyramid.event.ContextFound` event to be sent when a context resource is found.
+      - causes a :class:`~pyramid.events.ContextFound` event to be sent when a context resource is found.

       - Ensures that the user implied by the request passed has the necessary authorization to invoke view callable before calling it.

-      - causes a :class:`~pyramid.event.NewResponse` event to be sent when the Pyramid application returns a response.
+      - causes a :class:`~pyramid.events.NewResponse` event to be sent when the Pyramid application returns a response.

       - Calls any :term:`response callback` functions defined within the